-You can use any drill, preferably cordless and variable speed.
+You can use any drill, preferably cordless and it really should be variable speed.
 The drill pictured here was bought specifically for using my Czextruder and LC Machine, but we also used it to build my deck.
 Here’s an example of a drill that would work nicely.

 I find that cranking the Czextruder isn’t so hard, but holding onto the smooth tube is.
 The tube rotates with the drill, but you have to hold it still to extrude.
 So that takes some strength.
 I found that wearing a glove with rubber grippers on it helped immensely.
 But a far better solution is to put the tube into a vise.
 You can use any vise (being careful to cushion and not crush the Czextruder), but Lucy Tools does have some solutions to help with this.

 (Note: As of Feb 2019, I noticed that they’ve changed their products again and they’re not selling the LC Base any longer.
 Instead, you can buy the holders without the board.
 It’s called the LC Vise system, and the two clamps have magnets and attach directly to your work surface without a base board.)

 The LC Base is a piece of “di-bond” aluminum/plastic sandwich board with holders (the company calls them a “vise” system) that let you screw the Czextruder into it during use, allowing the extruder to be held steady.
 Previous versions of the LC Base were much larger and needed to be clamped to the table with your clamp.
 But the new 2018 version of the LC Base has the wonderful “magnetic click system” that you might be familiar with from the excellent LC Machine clay roller series.